OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * The EC2Config service must be running

-For more information on how to enable this service check Amazon's [EC2Config service documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html).
+For more information on how to enable this service, refer to [Amazon EC2Config service documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html).

 ## Amazon RDS considerations